Flylow Gear Lab Coat Review

 Comfort and Fit

 As with all shell jackets, the inner lining is less comfortable than other jackets that might feature a fleece lining or soft nylon.
-The weight savings are worth the sacrifice to those who will use the Lab Coat.
-Finally, we noticed that this jacket can feel slightly tight in the chest, so if you are on the fence about which size to get, go for the larger size.
+The weight savings are worth the sacrifice for those who will use the Lab Coat.
+Finally, we noticed that this jacket could feel slightly tight in the chest, so if you are on the fence about which size to get, go for the larger size.

 Ventilation